Volentix/bridge/README.md

 ```
 node bridge.js
 ```
-## Deploying the custodian contract
+## Deploying the custodian contract on EOSIO
 ###
 1. Create account for token contract with ressources
 2. Compile token contract